-Yes, unless you are specifically instructed not to by your healthcare provider.
+Yes, unless you are specifically advised not to by your healthcare provider.

 Cats carry a disease called toxoplasmosis.
 In adult humans, it shows up as a mild infection of the blood and organs.
 If you are infected during pregnancy, the baby’s brain and eyes could be damaged.
 To be safe, have someone else change the litter.
 If you must handle it, wear a paper mask over your nose and mouth.
 Also, wear gloves and wash your hands afterward.